-Sinkholes are often saucer-shaped hollows that are the result of some kind of collapse, or removal, of an underlying layer of rocks that used to support the layer of material at the surface.
-However, sinkholes can appear in a variety of different shapes and settings depending on the composition of the rocks and the different processes that interact.
+Sinkholes are often saucer-shaped hollows that are the result of some kind of collapse or removal of an underlying layer of rocks that used to support the layer of material at the surface.
+However, sinkholes can appear in a variety of different shapes and settings depending on the composition of the rocks and different interacting processes.

-Research in BGS extends beyond the distribution and processes associated with sinkhole formation to the broader subject of karst, which is a geomorphological term applied to the landscape that results from the dissolution of soluble rocks, e.g. the characteristic limestone pavements of the Pennines.
+Research at BGS extends beyond the distribution and processes associated with sinkhole formation to the broader subject of karst, which is the geomorphological term applied to the landscape that results from the dissolution of soluble rocks, e.g. the characteristic limestone pavements of the Pennines.

 - Sinkhole appearance